AH 120: Medical Terminology

 Skills Advisories: Eligibility for ENG 103.

 Offered during the day in the Fall Semester and during the evening in the Spring Semester.
 Designed to provide a basic foundation for those working in health-related fields with medical vocabulary, including words associated with common laboratory, X-ray and surgical procedures, medical abbreviations, medical illnesses, and signs and symptoms of disease.
-Required for Radiographic/Imaging Sciences majors.AH NC005: Medical Assistant I: Administrative and Clinical Instruction
+Required for Radiographic/Imaging Sciences majors.AH NC005: Medical Assistant IA: Administrative and Clinical Skills Part One

 First of a two-part course that prepares students for entry-level Medical Assisting.
 The Administrative (Front Office) component includes HIPAA including legal regulations, medical records, patient reception, and appointment scheduling.
 Clinical (Back Office) instruction includes: infection control, vital signs, diagnostic tests, assisting with primary/family and specialties (surgery, OB/GYN, and pediatrics).
 English 70 recommended for success.AH NC006: Administrative and Clinical Skills Part Two